jestjs/jest/docs/SetupAndTeardown.md

 ### Order of execution of describe and test blocks

 Jest executes all describe handlers in a test file *before* it executes any of the actual tests.
 This is an extra reason to use the `before*` and `after*` handlers rather than relying on closures.
-Once the describe blocks are complete, jest runs all the tests in the order they were encountered in the collection phase.
+Once the describe blocks are complete, by default jest runs all the tests serially in the order they were encountered in the collection phase, waiting for each to finish and be tidied up before moving on.

 Consider the following illustrative test file and output:

 ```
 describe('outer', () => {